Home > DTI Ratio Explained

 Pay off the smallest debts first

 A $3,000 credit card with a $90/month minimum reduces your DTI more per dollar spent than paying down a $30,000 student loan.
-Eliminating that $90/month frees up roughly $14,400 in mortgage capacity.
+Eliminating that $90/month frees up roughly $14,400 in mortgage capacity at the 43% operational ceiling per Fannie Mae B3-6-02 math.

 2